piratesephiroth/XSM-CSharp/README.md

 # XSM-CSharp
-A C# port of Etienne Blanc's [XSM plugin](https://gitlab.com/atnb/xsm) for the Godot Engine
+A tentative C# port of Etienne Blanc's [XSM plugin](https://gitlab.com/atnb/xsm) for the Godot Engine Doesn't work at the moment, I"m not sure if it ever will

 XSM Extended State Machine